 Remaining in the place where Providence has placed her, the applicant enters a period of preparation lasting from a minimum of three months to a maximum of one year.
 Admission to Caritas Christi takes place at its termination and the period of formation begins.

-At the end of three years, the candidate then makes her First Dedication at which time a vow of celibacy is taken as well as a promise to practice the evangelical counsels of poverty and obedience for a period of one year.
+At the end of three years of initial formation, the candidate then makes her First Dedication at which time a vow of celibacy is taken as well as a promise to practice the evangelical counsels of poverty and obedience for a period of one year.
 This Dedication is renewed annually for four years and then made for life.

 Caritas Christi membership requires a deep and sustained formation.
 Monthly bulletins that refer to the Gospels and the Institute Constitutions provide the basic formation.